Neil O'Donnell: 1995: Super Bowl XXX

 On September 3, 1995, O'Donnell led the Steelers to a Week 1 win over the Detroit Lions, throwing seven completions on 10 attempts for 63 yards, but failed to score a touchdown.
 During the game, O'Donnell was injured and replaced by backup Mike Tomczak.
 O'Donnell would not make a regular season appearance until the 20–16 loss to the expansion team Jacksonville Jaguars on October 8.
 He threw his first touchdown of the season during the game on an 18 yard pass to running back Steve Avery.
 He had his statistically best game of the season on November 19, 1995 as the Steelers defeated the Cincinnati Bengals 49–31.
 O'Donnell threw for 377 yards, completed 24-of-31 passes, and threw three touchdowns in what would be his fourth game of the season throwing for multiple touchdowns.
 The Steelers finished the regular season with a record of 11–5 and clinched the AFC Central yet again earning a first-round bye for the team for the fifth consecutive season.

-In the divisional playoff round, O'Donnell led the Steelers to a victory over the four time AFC Champions Buffalo Bills by a final score of 40–21.
+In the divisional playoff round, O'Donnell led the Steelers to a victory over the Buffalo Bills by a final score of 40–21.
 In the game, O'Donnell threw a touchdown pass to have the Steelers take a 14–0 lead to begin the second quarter.
 On January 14, O'Donnell won his first AFC Championship 20–16 over the Indianapolis Colts.
 O'Donnell threw a five yard touchdown pass to Kordell Stewart in his only score of the game.

 The Steelers would make their fifth franchise Super Bowl appearance in Super Bowl XXX on January 28, 1996 against the Dallas Cowboys.
 During the game, he threw one touchdown on a six yard pass to Yancey Thigpen and completed 28-of-49 passes.
-Infamously, O'Donnell threw two nearly identical interceptions to Dallas Cowboys cornerback Larry Brown (with one apparently due to a missed route by Andre Hastings) that set up short touchdown drives in the second half.
+Infamously, O'Donnell threw two nearly identical interceptions to Larry Brown (with one apparently due to a missed route by Andre Hastings) that set up short touchdown drives in the second half.
 He tacked on a third interception as well late in the game.
 These interceptions proved costly for the Steelers as it led to them losing 27–17.

 O'Donnell was not re-signed to the team following his Super Bowl performance, making him a free agent at the end of the season.